-While high decontamination efficiencies (values up to >99.5%) were found for most incidental contaminants in several input-output sample sets, the average decontamination efficiency cannot be demonstrated for all the incidental contaminants of the sample sets due to the limitations described above.
+While high decontamination efficiencies (values up to >99.51%) were found for most incidental contaminants in several input-output sample sets, the average decontamination efficiency cannot be demonstrated for all the incidental contaminants of the sample sets due to the limitations described above.

 In addition, it is technically impossible to confirm a decontamination efficiency of 99.9% as reported in the Novel Technology dossier due to the analytical limitations associated with the relatively low levels of incidental contaminants detected in the input materials.
-Despite the very low analytical detection limits of the applied state-of-the-art analytical equipment that go down to 2.75 μ g/kg PET, the contaminant levels in the input material would still have to reach 2.75 mg/kg PET to be able to confirm the reported decontamination efficiency of 99.9%.
-Such high incidental contaminant levels were never observed in the analysed input samples.
-The highest incidental contaminant level observed in the analysed of this monitoring report is 1 mg/kg PET.
+Despite the very low analytical detection limits of the applied state-of-the-art analytical method that go down to $2.51 \mu g/kg$ PET, the contaminant levels in the input material would still have to reach 2.51 mg/kg PET to be able to confirm the reported decontamination efficiency of 99.9%.
+The highest incidental contaminant level observed in the analysed input samples of this monitoring report is 0.962 mg/kg PET.

-In conclusion, although there are a number of indications that the Flake Injection Novel Technology can achieve a high decontamination efficiency, a decontamination efficiency of 99.9% cannot be technically/mathematically demonstrated with the current low levels of incidental contaminants in the input samples and the monitoring testing methodology as defined in Article 13 of Regulation (EU) 2022/1616 mainly due to analytical limitations.
+In conclusion, although there are a number of indications that the Flake Injection Novel Technology can achieve a high decontamination efficiency, a decontamination efficiency of 99.9% cannot technically be demonstrated with the current low levels of incidental contaminants in the input samples and the monitoring testing methodology as defined in Article 13 of Regulation (EU) 2022/1616 mainly due to analytical limitations.